waveline10/financial-risk-management-using-machine-learning-on-mainframes/README.md

 In summary, Machine Learning for z/OS provides the following functionality to help you maximize the value from your enterprise data:

-* Ingestion of data from different sources, including DB2®, IMS™, VSAM, and System Management Facilities (SMF).
+* Ingestion of data from different sources, including DB2, IMS, VSAM, and System Management Facilities (SMF).
 * Transformation and cleansing of data to be used as the algorithm input
 * Training of a model for the selected algorithm with the prepared data
 * Evaluation, deployment, and management of the trained model